fachu000/control_3D_drone/writeup.md

 implemented successfully.

-The major difficulty stemmed from the fact that the project or code does not apparently describe what are the rotation direction of each rotor.
-I needed to figure out this through experiments with the simulator, which took me to realize that I need to change one sign in the equation for the moment about Z relative to the equations provided in the theoretical part.
+The major difficulty stemmed from the fact that the project or code does not apparently describe what is the rotation direction of each rotor.
+I needed to figure out this through experiments with the simulator, which took me to realize that I needed to change one sign in the equation for the moment about Z relative to the equations provided in the theoretical part.